Skinny Broadband Plans Review

 As you can see, Skinny offers one of the cheapest broadband plans in the country.
 While Flip does appear to be cheaper, this price is for an ADSL connection only – VDSL or fibre customers likely have to pay extra.
 While Skinny is cheaper than a few others, you must keep in mind that these bigger providers offer a lot more extra perks and bonuses:

 - Spark offers serious extra perks like free Netflix for a year, as well as Lightbox subscriptions

-- Orcon offers free Apple TV on plans over $90 a month, as well as a $135 plan in which you get an Xbox One S
+- Orcon tends to offer free Apple TV on plans over $90 a month

 - Vodafone has a free Neon subscription, $300 joining credit and optional Sky cable TV packs

-- Slingshot offers a free Google Chromecast streaming dongle on fibre plans over $79.95 a month
+- Slingshot sometimes offers a free Google Chromecast streaming dongle on fibre plans

 This average monthly price falls behind another small provider – Flip.
-Another provider to look out for is MyRepublic, which offers an unlimited plan under $50 a month for the first year (which then reverts to nearly $100 a month for the second year).
+Another provider to look out for is MyRepublic, which offers an unlimited plan under $75 a month for the first year.
 If it’s no-frills broadband you want then Skinny does offer a few great plans.

 Is a Skinny broadband plan worth the money?

-Skinny offers a pretty cheap introductory price to its unlimited internet, but many users may be turned off by its second-year price that isn’t that much better than the bigger providers.
-Adding to that, the bigger providers offer a bunch more perks and bonuses to pry your dollars from your hands.
+Skinny offers a pretty cheap no-frills price, with one of the cheapest unlimited data plans in all of New Zealand!
+However, the range of extra stuff you get is pretty minimal.
+The bigger providers tend to offer a bunch more perks and bonuses to pry your dollars from your hands.
 With that said, if you want to do away with the gimmicks and filler and just want straight broadband – like many of us do – Skinny offers a great alternative to the big providers.
-For just broadband, it’s tough to see past Skinny and its no-fat broadband plans.